Page created on June 3, 2021. Last updated on March 20, 2023 at 10:41

 Computer tomography (CT)

-CT is usually used for neurological emergencies, especially to differentiate ischaemic from haemorrhagic stroke.
+CT is usually used for neurological emergencies, especially to rule out haemorrhage as a cause of stroke.
 It’s also used for traumatic injuries of the brain and spine.

 The advantages of CT include:

 - Patient cooperation not as difficult as with MRI, as the scan is faster

 - Claustrophobia is not a problem as the machine is more of a donut than a cylinder

 The disadvantages are that it exposes the patient to radiation and that it’s not especially good for soft tissue imaging and precise imaging of the CNS.